Marker Logo

 this page online

-marker.
-Lime Kiln (about 120 meters away, measured in a direct line); Cooperage (about 150 meters away); C.O.'s Quarters (about 180 meters away); Musket Redoubt (about 210 meters away); Soldiers' Barracks (about 210 meters away); Two-Gun Battery (about 210 meters away); Josset's House (about 240 meters away); U.S. Signal Station (approx. 0.2 kilometers away).
+markers are within walking distance of this marker: Lime Kiln (about 120 meters away, measured in a direct line); Cooperage (about 150 meters away); C.O.'s Quarters (about 180 meters away); Musket Redoubt (about 210 meters away); Soldiers' Barracks (about 210 meters away); Two-Gun Battery (about 210 meters away); Josset's House (about 240 meters away); U.S. Signal Station (approx. 0.2 kilometers away).
 Touch for a list and map of all markers in Pigeon Island.

 Wide view of Gunslide Marker image.
 Click for full size.

-Photographed By J. Makali Bruton, April 26, 2015
+Photographed by J. Makali Bruton, April 26, 2015

 2. Wide view of Gunslide Marker